dekuNukem/duckyPad-Pro/doc/getting_started.md

 	* Press any key to exit

-* Press a key to execute script.
+* ⚠️ Start with the `Welcome` profile

-	* ⚠️ Start with the `Welcome` profile!
+	* Press a key to execute script

 * Press `+` and `-` to switch profiles.